IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

 Exception specification
 =======================

-You can specify that the lambda will not throw any exception using :code:`noexcept` keyword.
-You can see what will happen if you will run the code below.
+You can specify that the lambda will not throw any exception using the :code:`noexcept` keyword.
+You can see what will happen if you run the code below.

 .. code-block:: cpp

    []() noexcept { throw 13; } ;

-Most of the C++ compilers should show the warning during compilation, but other than that the code will not throw the exception.
+Most C++ compilers should show the warning during compilation, but other than that, the code will not throw the exception.

-Return type
+Return-type
 ===========

-In general, the returned type of the lambda expression is automatically deducted ant there is no need of using :code:`auto` keyword for that, like shown below:
+In general, the returned type of the lambda expression is automatically deducted and there is no need to use the :code:`auto` keyword for that, like shown below:

 .. code-block:: cpp

    []() { std::cout << "Sample output.\n"; }; // deduced type of the lambda is void

-You can specify **trailing-return-type** that resembles the return-type part  of standard function.
+You can specify **trailing-return-type**, which resembles the return-type part of the standard function.
-But please remember that it must follow the parameter list (even if it is empty) and you must use :code:`->` keyword before the return type.
+But please remember that it must follow the parameter list (even if it is empty) and you must use the :code:`->` keyword before the return-type.

 .. code-block:: cpp